 Thoughts on my first trip out of the USA

-Texan about to fly across the pond!
+Texan flies across the pond!

 In October, 2016 I announced I would be traveling outside of the USA for the first time ever.
 I would be heading to Europe for a three part trip.
 I would be attending a MotoGP race in historic Mugello, enjoying 10 days of WW2 and castle sites with some friends and end with 7 days of riding in the Alps, both in Switzerland and Italy, on a rented BMW.